panchalshubham0608/jumplink/README.md

 ## Overview

-JumpLink is a Chrome extension that allows users to manage URL mappings using a custom short URL prefix (`jump/`).
+JumpLink is a Chrome extension that allows users to manage URL mappings using a custom short URL prefix (`jump <keyword>`).
 The extension provides a simple interface for adding, editing, and deleting mappings between short URLs and long URLs, and automatically redirects short URLs to their corresponding long URLs.

 ## Features